 You can use WMIC command line to find & check running processes by name on your Windows 11/10 computer.
 We show you how.
-A simple WMIC command can help you get a list of all processes running on your computer.
+A simple WMIC command can help you list all processes running on your computer.
 Instead of using Task Manager, you can give this WMIC command a try to get the job done.

 What does the WMIC display about the process?